plynth/polydatum/README.rst

 ----------

 - Methods that get an object should return `None` if an object can not be found.
 - Methods that rely on an object existing to work (such as `create` that relies on a parent object) should raise `NotFound` if the parent object does not exist.
 - All data access (SQL, MongoDB, Redis, S3, etc) must be done within a Service.

 Considerations
 --------------

 ### Middleware vs Resource

 A Resource is created on demand.
 It's purpose is to create a needed resource for a request and clean it up when done.
+It is created inside the context (and possibly by middleware).
+Errors that occur during Resource teardown are suppressed.

 Middleware is ran on every context.
+It is setup before the context is active and torndown before resources are torndown.
 It's purpose is to do setup/teardown within the context.
+Errors that occur in-context are propagated to middleware.
+Errors that occur in middleware are also propagated.

 Testing